MicrosoftDocs/windows-itpro-docs/windows/client-management/mdm/policy-csp-admx-networkconnections.md

 > Nonadministrators are already prohibited from configuring Internet Connection Sharing, regardless of this setting.

 > [!NOTE]
 > Disabling this setting does not prevent Wireless Hosted Networking from using the ICS service for DHCP services.
-To prevent the ICS service from running, on the Network Permissions tab in the network's policy properties, select the "Don't use hosted networks" check box.
+To prevent the ICS service from running, on the Network Permissions tab in the network's policy properties, select the "Do not use hosted networks" check box.
 <!-- NC_ShowSharedAccessUI-Description-End -->

 <!-- NC_ShowSharedAccessUI-Editable-Begin -->